Canadian minister says pope needs to apologise to Indigenous | Education

 "We will be there to support every community that wants to do this work," Bennett said.

-The government previously announced $27 million Canadian (USD 22 million) for the effort.
+The government previously announced $27 million Canadian (US$22 million) for the effort.
 Bennett called that a first step.

+''I know people are eager for answers but we do have to respect the privacy and mourning period of those communities that are collecting their thoughts and putting together protocols on how to honour these children," Miller said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)